 At Dr. Gowd’s Dental Hospitals we take a preventive approach to dental care for children as well as adults.
 Our own pediatric dentists, advise regular dental checkups and preventive dental care, such as cleanings, fluoride treatments, sealants, provide your child with “smile” insurance.

-Plan your child’s first dental visit within six months after the eruption of the first tooth, but not later than the first birthday.
+Plan your child’s first visit to the pediatric dentist within six months after the eruption of the first tooth, but not later than the first birthday.
 Consider it as a “well-baby-checkup” for your child’s first teeth.
 By age seven, every child must receive and orthodontic evaluation.

 The top surfaces of your teeth – where the chewing takes place – aren’t smooth and flat.
 They are criss-crossed with tiny hills and valleys which are called pits and fissures.
 These are places where plaque can build up safe from your toothbrush and dental floss.
 Some of the pits and fissures are so narrow that even a single bristle from your toothbrush cannot get deep enough to clean them out.